JasnoorSekhon16/Diary_daily_25/README.md

 # Safe mode
 - Safe Mode is a special way to start a computer or operating system (like Windows, macOS, or Android) that loads only the most basic and essential software and drivers.

+**[F8, Shift+Restart]

+**Why it's used:**

+Safe Mode helps when:

+Your system is crashing or freezing.

+You want to remove malware or viruses.

+You need to uninstall programs or drivers that may be causing problems.

+You need to fix startup issues.